sriyanaidu/Team_08_Final_Project/README.md

   - Handled missing values in multiple columns by dropping rows with missing data or filling them with appropriate values.
   - Cleaned latitude and longitude columns by filtering out zero values and nulls.
 - **Data Transformation**:
-  - Loaded each dataset into a data frame using PySpark.
+  - Loaded each dataset into a data frame using PySpark code.
   - Applied cleaning functions to handle missing and inconsistent values across all datasets.
   - Removed unnecessary columns to focus on relevant data for analysis.
   - Converted latitude and longitude columns to float type for numerical analysis.
 - **Pushing Data to BigQuery**:
   - The cleaned DataFrames were written to BigQuery tables in the `montgomery_datasets` dataset.
   - The write operation for each dataset was performed using the `write` method of the DataFrame, specifying the respective BigQuery table names (`traffic_violations`, `crashes`, `crimes`) and the temporary GCS bucket for data transfer.
   - The mode was set to "overwrite" to replace any existing data in the destination tables.
+This ensures that the BigQuery tables are updated with the latest cleaned data, maintaining data consistency and accuracy for subsequent analysis.

 ## Storage